eZii-jester-data/isomorfeus-framework/ruby/isomorfeus-react/README.md

 global.ReactDOM = ReactDOM;
 ```

-Following each Feature is presented with its differences to the Javascript React implementation.
+Following features are presented with its differences to the Javascript React implementation.

 ### Class Components
 Class Components can be created in two ways, either by inheritance or by including a module.